COVID case counts may be losing importance amid omicron | Health

 The explosive increase in US coronavirus case counts is raising alarm, but some experts believe the focus should instead be on COVID-19 hospital admissions.
 And those aren't climbing as fast.

-Dr. Anthony Fauci, for one, said Sunday on ABC that with many infections causing few or no symptoms, ''it is much more relevant to focus on the hospitalizations as opposed to the total number of cases.''
+Dr Anthony Fauci, for one, said Sunday on ABC that with many infections causing few or no symptoms, ''it is much more relevant to focus on the hospitalisations as opposed to the total number of cases''.
 Other experts argue that case counts still have value.

-Meanwhile, hospital admissions averaged 12,700 per day last week, up 46% from the previous week, but well short of the peak of 16,500 per day a year ago, when the vast majority of the U.S. was unvaccinated.
+Meanwhile, hospital admissions averaged 14,800 per day last week, up 63% from the week before, but still short of the peak of 16,500 per day a year ago, when the vast majority of the US was unvaccinated.
 Deaths have been stable over the past two weeks at an average of about 1,200 per day, well below the all-time high of 3,400 last January.

 Public health experts suspect that those numbers, taken together, reflect the vaccine's continued effectiveness at preventing serious illness, even against omicron, as well as the possibility that the variant does not make most people as sick as earlier versions.

-Omicron accounted for 95% of new coronavirus infections in the U.S. last week, the Centers for Disease Control and Prevention reported Tuesday, in another indication of how astonishingly fast the variant has spread since it was first detected in South Africa in late November.
+Omicron accounted for 95% of new coronavirus infections in the US last week, the Centres for Disease Control and Prevention reported Tuesday, in another indication of how astonishingly fast the variant has spread since it was first detected in South Africa in late November.

-Dr. Wafaa El-Sadr, director of ICAP, a global health center at Columbia University, said the case count does not appear to be the most important number now.
+Dr Wafaa El-Sadr, director of ICAP, a global health centre at Columbia University, said the case count does not appear to be the most important number now.

+Instead, she said, the US at this stage of the pandemic should be “shifting our focus, especially in an era of vaccination, to really focus on preventing illness, disability and death, and therefore counting those”.

 The daily case counts are also subject to wild swings.
-The number of new cases recorded on Monday topped 1 million, a figure that may reflect a backlog held up by reporting delays over the holiday weekend.
+The number of new cases recorded on Monday topped an unprecedented 1 million, a figure that may reflect cases that had been held up by reporting delays over the holiday weekend.
 The seven-day rolling average is considered more reliable.

+Now, the value of the daily case count is being called into question as never before.

 Case counts have lost relevance, said Andrew Noymer, a public health professor at the University of California, Irvine.